After conducting extensive research and analysis, OnPay is our 2019 pick for the best online payroll service for very small businesses.

 - Section 125 or (pretax) health insurance deductions

-Another benefit of OnPay is that it manages paid time off by tracking vacation and sick-time accruals.
+Another benefit of OnPay is that it manages employees' time off by tracking PTO, vacation and sick-time accruals.
 Time can be accrued per pay period, annually or hourly.
-Accrued and remaining hours are visible to employees on their pay stubs and online.
+PTO policies can also accrue at a certain point of time, such as the beginning of the year or on the employee's anniversary date.
+Accrued and remaining hours are visible to employees on their paystubs and online.

-OnPay also offers several additional services, including online time tracking, employee insurance benefits and pay-as-you go workers' compensation plans.
+OnPay offers several additional services, including employee insurance benefits, workers' compensation plans, an online HR library and 401(k) retirement plans.

 Ease of Use

-To run payroll, you log in to the system, click on the Payroll tab and choose the employees you want to pay.
-You add the hours each employee worked and make sure the proper deductions are withheld for health and retirement benefits.
+To run payroll, you log in to the system, click on the Payroll tab and choose the employees to pay.
+You add the hours each employee worked and double-check that the proper deductions are withheld for health and retirement benefits.
 You also have the option to add in any employee bonuses or commissions.
-In addition, OnPay allows one-time changes to pay rates and deduction amounts.
+OnPay allows one-time changes to pay rates and deduction amounts.

 The system instantly calculates the pay run and displays the totals for review.
 If everything is correct, the payroll will run.
-You can then print out checks on your own or have the money deposited directly into your employees' bank accounts.With OnPay, you can run payroll in just four steps.
+You can then print checks on your own or have the money deposited directly into your employees' bank accounts or prepaid debit cards.

-Adding employees into the system is a simple process.
-You start by filling in basic details on the employee, including their name, address, birth date and start date.
-Then, you add information about their pay rate, such as how often they are paid, whether they are hourly or salaried, how much they are paid, and federal and state withholdings.
-Once you enter that information, the staff member is automatically saved into the employee roster and eligible to start getting paid.
+Adding employees into the system is also a simple process.
+You start by filling in basic details on the employee, including their name, address, birthdate and start date.
+Then, you add information about their pay rate, such as how often they are paid, whether they are hourly or salaried employees, how much they are paid, and federal and state withholdings.
+Once that information is entered, the staff member is automatically saved into the employee roster and eligible to start getting paid.

-OnPay can also take care of some of this work for you.
-Businesses that are transferring from a previous payroll service can give OnPay their current payroll information and a member of OnPay's staff will have the new account set up and ready to use within three business days.
+If you're transferring data from your old payroll service, OnPay can take care of some of this work for you.
+You give OnPay your current payroll information, and a member of its staff will set up your new account and have it ready to use within three business days.

-To make sure you remember to run payroll on time, you can set up email reminders up to 14 days before your payday.
-OnPay emails employees once payroll is complete so they know to look for their paychecks or check their bank accounts for the direct deposit.
+To ensure you remember to run payroll on time, you can set up email reminders up to 14 days before your payday.
+OnPay emails employees once payroll has been completed so they know to look for their paychecks or check their bank accounts for the direct deposit.

-- Owner: This is the owner of the account.
-He or she has full access to the system.
+- Owner: This is the owner of the account, who has full access to the system.

 - Approvers: They have full access to the account but can't delete other users.